T-Nawaz/CSCE_5218_Term_Project/README.md

 ```
 jupyter notebook
 ```
+### This will open Jupyter in your default web browser.
+Navigate to and open the notebook file TermProjectDL.ipynb

 ## Step 5: Run the Notebook
 Once the notebook is open:
 * Select "Kernel" > "Restart & Run All" to execute all cells from the beginning
 * Or run each cell individually by selecting it and pressing Shift+Enter